emotion-js/emotion/docs/ssr.md

 title: 'Server Side Rendering'
 ---

+Server side rendering in emotion 10 has two approaches, each with their pros and cons.
+In general approach 1 just works, but impacts usage of certain CSS selectors like nth-child.
+Approach 2 requires more work to integrate but does not limit your css usage.

+## Approach 1 - Adjacent styles

 Server side rendering works out of the box in Emotion 10 and above if you're only using `@emotion/core` and `@emotion/styled`.
 This means you can call React's [`renderToString`](https://reactjs.org/docs/react-dom-server.html#rendertostring) or [`renderToNodeStream`](https://reactjs.org/docs/react-dom-server.html#rendertonodestream) methods directly without any extra configuration.

 ```jsx